yujuan-zhang/feature-representation-for-LLMs/README.md

 ## Non-homologous division process

-We performed a non-homologous operation, you can follow this methods ().
+We performed a non-homologous operation, you can follow this [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/Instructions%20for%20creating%20a%20dataset%20based%20on%20non-homologous%20division.md).

 ## Model